Come Back to Me (RM song)

-"Come Back to Me" is a song by South Korean rapper RM of BTS from his second studio album Right Place, Wrong Person.
+"Come Back to Me" (stylized in sentence case)is a song by South Korean rapper RM of BTS from his second studio album Right Place, Wrong Person.
 It was released as the album's lead single on May 10, 2024, through Big Hit Music.
 A music video directed by Lee Sung Jin was released simultaneously with the single's release.